Attributes - Populating options

 Last modified:

-Instead of supplying different field types like Posts, Users and Terms, Blockstudio allows for a more modular way of populating data right from the block.json.
+Instead of supplying different field types like Posts, Users or Terms, Blockstudio allows for a more modular way of populating data right from the block.json.
 This feature currently works for select, radio and checkbox field types.
 More will be supported in the future.

-At this stage, Posts, Users or Terms can be populated.
+When choosing the query mode, Posts, Users or Terms can be populated.
 Getting started is easy, simply add the populate attribute to your block.json and define the type that should be queried for your block.

 block.json